quan191/AlgorithmInPython/README.md

 ## Target
 * Master data structure and algorithms
-* Become a international grandmaster ( red rank ) in Code Force
+* Become an international grandmaster ( red rank ) in Code Force
 * Use algorithms and data structure in other project